gmstrbytes/github-games/README.md

-## Welcome to GitHub Games
+## Welcome to gmstrbytes' GitHub Games

-A project based learning activity for people who are getting started with Git and GitHub.
+gmstrbytes' github games

-You can play the game at: https://githubschool.github.io/github-games/
+You can play the game at: https://github.io/gmstrbytes/github-games/

 >> _*SUPPORTED BROWSERS*: Chrome, Firefox, Safari, Opera and IE9+_